 10.10.
 Means of entry and exit

-(1) In each underground mine where a shaft has been sunk or an adit driven, the manager of the mine must ensure that provision is made for a means of escape (in this regulation called “an escape route”) from the mine workings in addition to the hoisting shaft or the opening normally used as a means of entry or exit to the mine.
+(1) In each underground mine where a shaft has been sunk or an adit driven, the manager of the mine must ensure that provision is made for a means of escape (in this regulation called an escape route) from the mine workings in addition to the hoisting shaft or the opening normally used as a means of entry or exit to the mine.

 Penalty: See regulation 17.1.